DonMVB/aws/AWS_Assoc_SAA_C02.md

 - **Amazon Simple Notification Service (Amazon SNS)**: A web service that coordinates and manages the delivery or sending of messages to subscribing endpoints or clients.
 - **Amazon Simple Queue Service (Amazon SQS)**: SQS offers reliable and scalable hosted queues for storing messages as they travel between computers.
 - **AWS Lambda**: AWS Lambda is a compute service where you can upload your code and the service can run the code on your behalf using the AWS infrastructure.
 You package up and upload your custom code to AWS Lambda when you create a Lambda function.
 The S3 event triggering the Lambda function also can serve as the code's input.
+- Example (TudDJ):
+  - You want a PUT/DELETE (create/delete) event from S3 to notify a SQS queue, which in turn needs to notify two different teams.
+  - You could add a *single* notification configuruation to the bucket, which would trigger SNS using the Fanout model and send the notifcation to two specific SQS queues because each queue can subscribe to the SNS topic.
+(AWS Walkthrough)[https://docs.aws.amazon.com/AmazonS3/latest/dev/ways-to-add-notification-config-to-bucket.html] and (S3 Event Notifications)[https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-event-notifications.html]

 ###  1.2.10.
 S3 and ElasticSearch
 - If you are using S3 to store log files, ElasticSearch provides full search capabilities for logs and can be used to search through data stored in an S3 bucket.